flamingrickpat/private-machine/README.md

 7. Change the settings and paths in character.py (I was too lazy to make a config)
 8. (venv) python run.py "hello, how are you?"

+## Big To Do's

+- Run independent from user input
+- Virtual environment for other companions (like Animal Crossing)
+- Needs fulfilment
+- Meta-system for automatic prompt adjustment and meta-learning

 ## Implementation
+*Ich bin meines Glückes Schmied*

 I totally wrote all this myself.

 ### Clustering & Information Recollection
+*Tell me what to find...*

 Beyond simple retrieval, private-machine organizes past interactions into meaningful clusters, allowing for better context awareness and long-term memory.
 - Temporal & Thematic Clustering – Groups related messages based on topic and time, avoiding context drift.
 - Dynamic Context Management – Prioritizes relevant information without blindly dumping full logs into prompts.